Qparrot/pomodorov2/README.md

 - The simplest solution is for me to inspire myself of (ReactCircle - Render a sgv circle + progress)[https://reactjsexample.com/renders-a-svg-circle-progress/] and to play with the (stroke-dasharray attribute)[https://developer.mozilla.org/fr/docs/Web/SVG/Attribute/stroke-dasharray] in react.
 I quickly tryed it on react and it seems to work.
 Here are the [properties of SVG circles](https://www.w3schools.com/graphics/svg_circle.asp).

-31.08.2019:  the progress chart is moving with react
+_31.08.2019_:  the progress chart is moving with react
 - I used the accurateInterval and the state of react to decrement the circle of a shroke dash every 50 millisecond.

-01.08.2019: Add the button reset
+_01.08.2019_: Add the button reset
-- I tryed to add the button reset that should restart the countdown.
+- Add the button reset that should restart the countdown.

+_05.08.2019_: timer stops at 0 && right behavior for the reset button
+- The timer stopped when it reaches 0. then the circle and the state's values reboot.
+- The botton "reset" now stop the timer and reboot all the state's values.

 ## Questions